1st Marine Division 80th Anniversary Ceremony

-U.S. Marine Corps Maj.
-Gen. Roger B. Turner, Jr., the commanding general of 1st Marine Division, adds a streamer to the colors during the Division’s 80th Anniversary Ceremony at Marine Corps Base Camp Pendleton, California, Feb.
+U.S. Marine Corps Sgt.
+Maj.
+Terrence C. Whitcomb, the sergeant major of 1st Marine Division, left, and Maj.
+Gen. Roger B. Turner, Jr., the commanding general of 1st Marine Division, salute the colors during the Division’s 80th Anniversary Ceremony at Marine Corps Base Camp Pendleton, California, Feb.
 5, 2021.
-Campaign streamers are symbols and reminders of the sacrifice, service and a proud heritage the men and women of 1st Marine Division have demonstrated in battles and conflicts throughout Marine Corps history.
+Veterans and active duty Marines and Sailors who served in the division attended the ceremony celebrating the oldest, largest and most decorated division in the Marine Corps.
 (U.S. Marine Corps photo by Cpl.
 Jailine L. AliceaSantiago)

 |Date Taken: